plasmabio/plasma/docs/troubleshooting/index.rst

 -----------------------------------

-If for some reasons an environment does not appear after :ref:`environments/add`, it is possible that there are some issues building it and install the dependencies.
+If for some reasons an environment does not appear after :ref:`environments/add`, it is possible that there are some issues building it and installing the dependencies.

 We recommend building the environment either locally with ``repo2docker`` (next section) or on Binder.